 In this perfect Braised Cabbage dish, caramelized cabbage and onions are paired with kale and sweet-tart apples to create the perfect side full of delicious flavors.
 Serve with this Fried Oyster Mushrooms and Vegan Fried Chicken.
-If you love this recipe, you will also love these Collard Greens, Mustard Greens, and Creamed Spinach.
+If you love this recipe, you will also love this Green Bean Casserole, Collard Greens, Mustard Greens, and Creamed Spinach.

 Thank you to Stefani of Savor and Sage for sharing this wonderful recipe!

 Hey there!
 My name is Stefani Renee and I’m the creator of Savor and Sage.
 I inherited a love of cooking, throwing parties, telling stories, and creating a beautiful lifestyle from my Granny Octavia; Savor and Sage is a celebration of all of those things.

 My tribe hails from the South but I’m a Cali girl so my style of cooking is a heavy dose of southern charm and flavor with some California love.
 My Braised Cabbage and Kale is one of my favorite dishes to cook and is a riff on my Granny’s fried cabbage.
 This dish is deeply flavorful and a great vegan option but if you need some bacon in your life, I got you covered so keep reading.

 I love cabbage and it just doesn’t get the love it deserves.
 Cabbage is one of the most underrated greens, usually getting over shadowed by super star greens like kale, but don’t sleep on cabbage.
 Cabbage is super versatile, it’s a value vegetable, and can go a long way.
 Cabbage is also packed with nutrients—like almost all vegetables—and is a good source of fiber, iron, vitamin C and vitamin K. With the combined green powers of cabbage and kale, you’re still riding the health train even if you sprinkle some bacon on this dish.